Sam-Bonin/SmartVote/ARCHITECTURE.md

 1. A pre-computing phase that processes the PDF and generates embeddings
 2. A live query phase that handles user queries and generates responses

 This approach allows for efficient semantic search and real-time analysis while keeping the API calls minimal.
 The separation of document retrieval and analysis generation provides modularity and makes the codebase easier to maintain and extend.

+Key optimizations in the architecture include:
+1. Memory efficiency through storing only page references and embeddings
+2. Lazy loading of text content from PDF files
+3. In-memory caching of query embeddings and results
+4. Token optimization for prompt generation
+5. Efficient error handling and health monitoring